wilcoxeg/MoTR/README.md

 - `/results_f160/` contains the output of the postprocessing script, with results for each participant in separate files.
 For this file 160 milliseconds is the minimum threshold for a fixation duration.

-- To access the raw data from this experiment, please [click on this link](https://osf.io/4g7pr/?view_only=d628c9fda891434bb9ad4aa13b5d21ab).
+- To access the raw data from this experiment, please [click on this OSF link](https://osf.io/4g7pr/?view_only=d628c9fda891434bb9ad4aa13b5d21ab).

 #### Scripts

-- `correlation_analysis.Rmd` is R code to run the Bayesian correlation analysis, both to correlate eye tracking data with MoTR data, as well as to correlate each with various word-level properties (length, frequency, surprisal).
+- `correlation_analysis.Rmd` and `correlation_analysis_BSPR.Rmd` are R codes to run the Bayesian correlation analysis, both to correlate eye tracking data with MoTR data/BSPR data, as well as to correlate each with various word-level properties (length, frequency, surprisal).

-- `ranked_correlation_fpr_analysis.Rmd` is R code to run the ranked correlation analysis we use to compare MoTR first pass regression data with eye tracking first pass regression data.
+- `ranked_correlation_fpr_analysis.Rmd` is R code to run the ranked correlation analysis we use to compare MoTR and BSPR first pass regression data with eye tracking first pass regression data.

-- `surprial_motr_link_analysis.Rmd` is R code to run the cross methodological replication of Smith and Levy (2013), looking at the functional relationship between by-word MoTR reading times and by-word surprisal values.
+- `surprial_motr_link_analysis.Rmd` is R code to run the cross methodological replication of Smith and Levy (2013), and the linear vs. non-linear model comparison, looking at the functional relationship between by-word MoTR reading times and by-word surprisal values.

+- `fixation_saccade_analysis.Rmd` is R code to analyze the reading strategies people have when using MoTR.

+- `analysis_provo.Rmd` is R code for basic data exploration and visualization of the MoTR provo data.

 ##### Bayesian Models

 - This folder contains fitted models from the various scripts in its parent directory.

 - `bayesian_models_correlation` contains the fitted models for correlations for MoTR and eye tracking, MoTR and word level statistical properties.
+Since the models' size is big, we have moved it to [OSF](https://osf.io/4g7pr/?view_only=d628c9fda891434bb9ad4aa13b5d21ab).

-- `bayesian_models_surprisal` contains the fitted models for reading time slow down due to surprisal effects analysis.
+- `bayesian_models_surprisal` contains the fitted models for reading time slow down due to surprisal effects analysis, which has been moved to [OSF](https://osf.io/4g7pr/?view_only=d628c9fda891434bb9ad4aa13b5d21ab).

 ##### Stan Models